najdamikolaj00/Login-System/README.md

 <ul>
     <li>Add some algorithms and data structures which are going to use credentials.csv and compare them with temp (login) values</li>
 </ul>
+<h3>If you want to add things to github which you changed in few seconds use the following code: "git add -u"</h3>